 We hope that you’ve found Part 2 just as useful as Part 1.

-Do get in touch if you’d like some more information about how an Innovative Finance ISA could potentially work for you.
-Whilst there’s no such thing as a risk-free investment, we believe that our knowledge and experience in this sector has delivered excellent results for our investors, as our recent news in P2P Finance News has shown.
+Do get in touch if you’d like some more information about an Innovative Finance ISA.
+Whilst there’s no such thing as a risk-free investment, our knowledge and experience in this sector have delivered excellent results, as our recent news in P2P Finance News has shown.